Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 MAXQDA

-Best for: Researchers who want a user-friendly tool for both content and thematic analysis, with the option to integrate quantitative and descriptive qualitative approaches, analysis methods and data sources.
+Best for: Researchers who want a user-friendly tool for both content and thematic analysis, with the option to integrate quantitative data.

 Price: Paid software with various licensing options.